gecche/laravel-policy-builder/README.md

 #### Changing the "context" of the list

 Usually, given a model and an user, the allowed list of models is built always in the same way within an app.
- But let us suppose to want a second list of models for a given user if the context changes.
+ But let us suppose we want a second list of models for a given user if the context changes.
 For example, a standard list of models which an user can access and a second list of models which the same user can access with editing privileges.

-   In that case, you can pass the context as the second argument in the builder method as follows:
+   In that case, you can pass the "context" as the second argument in the builder method as follows:

 ```php